Dead Sea

-The Dead Sea (اَلْبَحْر الْمَيِّت; or اَلْبَحْر الْمَيْت; יַם הַמֶּלַח), also known by other names, is a landlocked salt lake bordered by Jordan to the east, the Israeli-occupied West Bank to the west and Israel to the southwest.
+The Dead Sea (اَلْبَحْر الْمَيِّت; or اَلْبَحْر الْمَيْت; יַם הַמֶּלַח), also known by other names, is a landlocked salt lake bordered by Jordan to the east, the West Bank to the west and Israel to the southwest.
 It lies in the endorheic basin of the Jordan Rift Valley, and its main tributary is the Jordan River.

 As of 2025, the lake's surface is 439.78 m below sea level, making its shores the lowest land-based elevation on Earth.
-It is 304 m deep, the deepest hypersaline lake in the world.
+It is 304 m deep, which makes it the deepest hypersaline lake in the world.
 With a salinity of 342 g/kg, or 34.2% (in 2011), it is one of the world's saltiest bodies of water, 9.6 times as salty as the ocean—and has a density of 1.24 kg/litre, which makes swimming similar to floating.
 This salinity makes for a harsh environment in which plants and animals cannot flourish, hence its name.
 The Dead Sea's main, northern basin is 50 km long and 15 km wide at its widest point.

 The Dead Sea has attracted visitors from around the Mediterranean basin for thousands of years.
 It was one of the world's first health resorts, and it has been the supplier of a wide variety of products, from asphalt for Egyptian mummification to potash for fertilisers.
 Today, tourists visit the sea on its Israeli, Jordanian and West Bank coastlines.

 The Dead Sea is receding at a swift rate; its surface area today is 605 km2, having been 1050 km2 in 1930.
 Multiple canal and pipeline proposals, such as the scrapped Red Sea–Dead Sea Water Conveyance project, have been made to reduce its recession.